 For a municipality, state, federal, or other public agency: by either a principal executive officer or a ranking elected or appointed official.

+For a limited liability company (LLC): either a member or manager given signing authority by the operating agreement of the LLC.

 A duly authorized representative of a person described above if all of the following are completed:

 The authorization is made in writing by a person described above.